vsgo222/beam/README.md

 2. You will need to build BEAM as a JAR through Gradle.
 See down below.
 You will not be able to use IntelliJ on the SuperComputer, so you will need to use a FatJar, which includes all packages in the JAR.

-3. You will need a few extra files: the common folder (test/input/common) and the scenario folder (test/input/beamville).
+3. You will need a few extra files: the common folder (test/input/common), the dtd folder (test/input/dtd) and the scenario folder (test/input/beamville).

 4. Your files should be positioned like this:
     -  *folder name*